|Ginny Barahona (left) and Sarah Schores (right), both from Georgetown

 Each year, The Advocacy Project sends graduate students to volunteer with partner organizations.
 This is the only fellowship program that matches the passion and skills of graduates with the needs of community-based advocates.
-253 Fellows from 61 university programs served between 2003 and 2013.
+274 Fellows from 61 university programs have served between 2003 and 2015.
 All brought credit to themselves, their universities and AP.
 These pages tell their story.

 From the start, we asked Fellows to profile the work of their hosts through blogs.
 In those days, blogging was young and innovative – so much so that our Fellows attracted a profile in Wired.com.
 In the years since, most of our field programs have begun as blogs.
 Our work on uterine prolapse was inspired by Nicole Farkouh’s powerful blogs from Nepal in 2007.
 Our campaign with GDPU to bring accessible toilets to northern Uganda began as a blog by Rebecca Scherpelz in 2011.
 We rely on our Fellows in many other ways.
 All of the advocacy quilts profiled in this site were launched by Peace Fellows.

 |Benedicta Nanyongo, from KIWOI in Kampala (right) with Scarlett Chidgey (center), the first Fellow to serve at KIWOI.|

 Our fellowship program has two intended beneficiaries.
 First, partner organizations.
 Fellows provide our community-based partners with resources that they will not get elsewhere – friendship; IT skills; international connections; English; and fundraising proposals.
 All of this comes free of charge to the partner.